OncNGS

 OncNGS does not restrict to any particular NGS technology nor approach.
 It is however to be kept in consideration that oncNGS aims to be deployable at large in a sustainable way.
 A concise description of how the suppliers envisage such deployment within the Healthcare systems in the buyers’ countries will be requested.

-As indicated at the OMC webinars, oncNGS aims to produce a fully integrated solution to the buyers’ needs.
+oncNGS aims to produce a fully integrated solution to the buyers’ needs.
 For this, the buyers are convinced that all steps from analyte till final report need to be integrated in a single workflow by a single application.
 Thus, the complete workflows from pre-analytics through library preparation, gene panels, sequencing, bioinformatics to report for the clinician is to be considered as a whole.

 Suppliers which cover only part of the oncNGS solution e.g. only the wetlab, and wish to bid for the oncNGS tender will need to complement their expertise to cover the full workflow envisaged by the oncNGS solution.
 (A partner match page has been opened on the oncNGS website where request for partners can be announced. oncNGS secretariat will manage the online noticing of the request.
 If a supplier wishes to utilize this facility, please inform the oncNGS secretariat by the contact form.)